dotnet-presentations/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VSMac.md

  - `Microsoft.VisualStudio.Web.CodeGeneration.Design`
  - `Microsoft.EntityFrameworkCore.Sqlite`
+ - `Microsoft.EntityFrameworkCore.Design`

 Add the `Microsoft.VisualStudio.Web.CodeGeneration.Design` to the project.
 Right click on Dependencies and select Add Packages in Solution Pad for the project.
 In the Add Packages dialog, search for Microsoft.VisualStudio.Web.CodeGeneration.Design.
 Check the checkbox and click Add Package.

 ![](images/add-package-menu-vsmac.png)

-Repeat this to add the `Microsoft.EntityFrameworkCore.Sqlite` package.
+Repeat this to add the `Microsoft.EntityFrameworkCore.Sqlite` and `Microsoft.EntityFrameworkCore.Design` packages.

 #### Perform initial migration